MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-security.md

 Users have a way to report a misbehaving bot via the bot's contact card in the directory.
 Developers must abide by Microsoft terms of service to participate in the service.

-## Which specific URLs do I need to whitelist in my corporate firewall to access Bot Framework services?
+## Which specific URLs do I need to allow-list in my corporate firewall to access Bot Framework services?

-If you have an outbound firewall blocking traffic from your bot to the Internet, you'll need to whitelist the following URLs in that firewall:
+If you have an outbound firewall blocking traffic from your bot to the Internet, you'll need to allow-list the following URLs in that firewall:

 - `login.botframework.com` (Bot authentication)
 - `login.microsoftonline.com` (Bot authentication)